 Some items such as hanging baskets can weigh in excess of 25kg when watered.
 When one or two of these are attached to a street lighting column, they can cause the column to bend if it is not able to hold the weight or the attachment could fall down into the footway or road if not correctly attached.
-By completing the licence application, the County Council and Skanska can satisfy themselves that the columns can hold the proposed attachments and that they will be installed by a competent person thereby reducing the risk to the travelling public.
+By completing the licence application, the county council and Skanska can satisfy themselves that the columns can hold the proposed attachments and that they will be installed by a competent person thereby reducing the risk to the travelling public.

-To apply for a temporary attachment licence please complete both the application form A (PDF) and form B (PDF).
+To apply for an attachment licence please complete both the application form A (PDF) and form B (PDF).
 Please also provide the relevant documentation to support your request.
 This will include evidence of public liability insurance to a minimum value of £5 million.
 You may need to ask the contractor carrying out the attachment works to assist you when completing these forms.
 Please include your contractor’s certificates of competency and contact details when completing Form A.

 Note that a licence will only be granted after a contractor's competency to undertake the relevant work on the highway is checked.
 A licence will not be issued without relevant and valid documentation (certification).

 - Please use the Code of Practice (PDF) at the bottom of the page where necessary.